-A requirement for participating in all CCAMLR data-limited toothfish fisheries is that fish are tagged and released at a rate of 3 to 5 fish per tonne such that mark-recapture data can be used to estimate the biomass using mark-recapture data (i.e., the Peterson/Chapman estimation methods).
+A requirement for participating in all CCAMLR data-limited toothfish fisheries is to tag and release fish at a rate of 3 to 5 fish per tonne caught such that mark-recapture data can be used to estimate biomass (e.g., via the Peterson/Chapman estimation methods).

-The Chapman mark-recapture-based estimate of biomass relies on the assumption that the ratio of tagged and untagged fish in the population is represented by that ratio in the catch.
+The Chapman mark-recapture-based biomass estimation relies on the assumption that the ratio of tagged and un-tagged fish in the population is represented by that ratio in the catch.
 The biomass B in fishing season s can be estimated as:

-$$B_s = \frac{C_s(n{s-1} + 1)}{m_j + 1}$$
+$$B_s = \frac{C_s(n{s-1} + 1)}{m_s + 1}$$

-where n{s-1} is the number of tagged fish available for recapture at the end of the previous fishing season, C_s is the catch in season s (as with CPUE the catch includes fish that are tagged and released) and m_j is the number of tagged fish recaptured in season s (excluding within-season recaptures).
+where n{s-1} is the number of tagged fish available for recapture at the end of the previous fishing season, C_s is the catch in season s (as with CPUE the catch includes fish that are tagged and released) and m_s is the number of tagged fish recaptured in season s (excluding within-season recaptures).